MadeInShineA/hei-course-summaries/301.1-ml/summaries/genetic_algorithms.md

 ### 5. Population Management

-- **Population Size** 👥: Number of individuals maintained in each generation
+- **Population Size**: Number of individuals maintained in each generation
-- **Diversity Monitoring** 🌈: Tracking how varied the population remains
+- **Diversity Monitoring**: Tracking how varied the population remains
-- **Elitism** 👑: Preserving best solutions across generations
+- **Elitism**: Preserving best solutions across generations

 ---